-Artificial intelligence and big data are the two key areas that will drive the global data science market over the next years as more and more companies look to streamline business operations by harnessing their internal as well as external data.
+Artificial intelligence and big data are the two key areas that will drive the global data science market over the next years.
+It’s because more and more companies look to streamline business operations by harnessing their internal as well as external data.

-As the amount of data being generated by humans, machines, and sensors increases rapidly, so are the needs for advanced techniques to collect, understand, process, and visualize data.
+As the amount of data being generated by humans, machines, and sensors increases rapidly, so does the need for advanced techniques to collect, understand, process, and visualize data.
 The research across academia and industry has contributed immensely to this field, where machine learning algorithms are designed to automate these processes.

 Data science has numerous applications, such as text mining, genomic analysis, and financial analytics.
 However, only a few applications have already reached mainstream usage.
-This article aims to identify top data science applications with the greatest potential to achieve widespread adoption in the next five years.
+This article aims to identify top data science applications with the greatest potential to achieve widespread adoption in the future.

 Let’s dive in!

 - Financial – Fraud Detection